LeoLTW/FarmHarvestBot/README.md

 # Purpose

-we hope that we can reduce the intensive- labor work in farm.
+we hope that we can reduce the intensive-labor work for agriculture.

 So we want to use robot-arm and object detection to replace human being.

 # Technique